Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Introduction

-The complete control over interactions between qubits, together with the ability to perform repetitive measurements on the entire system, make near-term quantum devices a particularly suitable platform to tackle this verification task.
-We carry out our quantum simulations on four different platforms based on two quantum computing architectures: superconducting qubits (IBM, Rigetti) and trapped ions~(IonQ, Quantinuum).
-We propose Jarzynski's equality as a new probe to single out dissipation in present-day quantum computers.

-In contrast to many common approaches~\cite{Wu2019Variational,Poulin2009Sampling,White2009Minimally,Zhu2020Generation,Riera2012Thermalization}, we prepare the thermal initial state of the transverse field Ising model without the overhead of using ancilla qubits, using a modification of a protocol proposed in Ref.~\onlinecite{CerveraLierta2018exactisingmodel} to include mid-circuit measurements; this allows us to reach system sizes an order of magnitude larger compared to previous studies.
-We compare the accuracy of our results with the relaxation times on ibm\_guadalupe, and identify a novel regime of nonequilibrium qubit dynamics: in there Jarzynski's equality holds better than one part in ten, even in the presence of accumulating dissipation effects, so long as the execution time of gates is short compared to the thermal qubit relaxation time [so-called $T_1$].
-In fact, we find that the nonequilibrium protocol improves the results in comparison to a pure dissipation process.
+Moreover, we compare the accuracy of our results with the relaxation times on the quantum processor, and identify a novel feature in this regime of nonequilibrium qubit dynamics: we show that Jarzynski's equality holds approximately even in the presence of accumulating dissipation effects, so long as the execution time of gates is short compared to the thermal qubit relaxation time [so-called $T_1$].
+In addition, we show that our nonequilibrium protocol improves the results in comparison to a pure energy dissipation process.